gantry/gantry5/README.md

 4. **Clear Cache**: This button clears the cache files related to Gantry.
 This includes all of the temporary files outside of CSS and configuration information.

-5. **Configuration Dropdown**: This dropdown makes it easy to quickly switch between Configurations without having to leave the Gantry Administrator.
+5. **Outlines Dropdown**: This dropdown makes it easy to quickly switch between Outlines without having to leave the Gantry Administrator.

-6. **Styles**: This administrative panel gives you access to style related configuration settings.
+6. **Styles**: This administrative panel gives you access to style related outline settings.
 This includes things like theme colors, fonts, style presets, and more.

 7. **Settings**: This administrative panel offers you the ability to configure the functional settings of the theme.
 This includes setting defaults for Particles, as well as enabling/disabling individual Particles.